Here's a page where I'll post any odds and sods I come across, perhaps cars for sale, things worth knowing or requests for help.

 History of my 1939 Jensen 4¼ Litre (H-type)

 Can anyone help with the history of this car?
-I'm in the early stages of a full rebuild of a 1939 4¼ Litre (H-type), brought out to Australia by Ian Escolme around 1950-51.
-Ian was living in London at the time but went up north to the Birmingham area to collect the car, which makes me think he might have collected it at the Jensen factory after some pre-sale fettling or servicing.
-It carried a dash plaque from the Brooklands of Bond Street dealership who were London Jensen dealers for many years, so it's possible he bought the car through them.
+I'm rebuilding a 1939 4¼ Litre (H-type), brought out to Australia by Ian Escolme in 1951.
+Ian had been living in London with his family for a couple of years and bought the Jensen during that time.
 On return to Australia, the Escolmes lived in Toowoomba, Queensland, where the car was registered as 558-878 and kept until around 1955.
 It seems to have been sold locally then but in January 1957 it was sold again, taken interstate and re-registered in Melbourne, Victoria, as GPG 071.
 It was re-registered again in Victoria as HOD 812 in 1962 and remained in use until the late 1960s, by which time it was no longer roadworthy.
 Here's a pic taken in Melbourne around 1959-60.

-I know the history since then but I know next to nothing of its time in England prior to Ian Escolme's ownership.
-The car was bodied as a four-door saloon, painted blue-grey with dark grey leather and a black roof, and registered in London as FLP 63 in January 1939.
+I know the history since then but little is known of its time in England prior to Ian Escolme's ownership.
+The car was built as a four-door saloon, painted blue-grey with dark grey leather and a black roof, and registered in London as FLP 63 in January 1939.
 It carried the Nash 16-plug straight-8 engine with Nash three-speed gearbox.
 The Jensen chassis number is H4.9103 and the engine number is KS224.
-I don't know who bought H.4 when new but here's a scan from the factory record of the owner's name or delivery details.
-I think it says Mather, but it's written over an earlier pencilled entry so it's hard to make out.
+I don't know for sure who bought H.4 when new but David Davies finished some excellent research in 2020 and has offered some strong clues.
+Here's a scan from the factory record of the owner's name or delivery details.
+I think it says Mather but it's written over an earlier pencilled entry so it's hard to make out.

 If anyone can provide any clues to H.4's early history, I'd be interested to hear.
-I have already tried the obvious angles.
+Forget the obvious angles.
 The DVLA has no record because the car was exported prior to computerization.
 The old London LP registers were destroyed on computerization, if not during the blitz, and the Queensland registration records prior to 1975 have been destroyed too.
 Ian Escolme's daughter, who was quite young when the family owned the car, has no knowledge of the car's English history.